xAPPO/MQTT/README.md

 ################     WORK IN PROGRESS  - AT ANY GIVEN TIME THIS MAY BE BROKEN - ################

-NB alpha3 prerelease 7 is currently here
+This is currently alpha3a

-NO SUPPORT ON THIS VERSION and do NOT discuss on the Hubitat community
+NO SUPPORT ON THIS VERSION and do NOT discuss on the Hubitat community.

+The licence for alpha3 has been updated to be restrictive whilst in testing.
+I intend the final version to be under a much less restrictive licence although it will likely require my express written permission to publish any derivate code and no commercial offering will be allowed.

-Release notes for pre7  alpha3
+Release notes for alpha3a
-3rd June 2019
+4th June 2019

 # Features